aragon/nest/Nest DAO Governance/Nest DAO specification at 2019-11-07.md

 - Summary of the proposal according to AA
 - How it seats in the Aragon Landscape
 - Subjective opinion supported by clear rationale

-## Next steps

-**Feedback and opinions are welcome.
-The settings proposed above can be discussed and adjusted up until the implementation of the Nest DAO.**